An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Algorithm

 The size reduction algorithm is described as follows:

 The first part deals with row numbers in normal positions to construct and allocate even blocks only.
-Therefore, N\_PICK has to output a relevant row pair in normal positions.
-Accordingly, the working mechanism of N\_PICK is a bit different from that of PICK\;\cite{code}.
+Therefore, $\mathsf{N\_PICK}$ has to output a relevant row pair in normal positions.
+Accordingly, the working mechanism of $\mathsf{N\_PICK}$ is a bit different from that of $\mathsf{PICK}$\;\cite{code}.
 Quality bounds given by Proposition\;\ref{prop:pick}, Lemma\;\ref{lem:construction}, and Lemma\;\ref{lem:allocation} are no longer valid in the first part, but overall it only adds $2^{n-3}$ to the quality bound of $\mathcal{A}'_{\rm red}$.
-Details on N\_PICK and related quality bound are not discussed here.
+Details on $\mathsf{N\_PICK}$ and related quality bound are not discussed here.
 The second part works exactly the same as Algorithm\;\ref{alg:normal-decom} except now the row numbers are only in inverted positions instead of normal positions.